MingYangLo/Mobile_Robotics/Mobile_Robotics_Final_Project/README.md

 Dynamic ORB based In-MSCKF is based on [MSCKF_VIO](https://github.com/KumarRobotics/msckf_vio) and [YOLACT](https://github.com/dbolya/yolact), and as such are released under a [Penn Software License](https://github.com/KumarRobotics/msckf_vio/blob/master/LICENSE.txt) and [MIT License](https://github.com/dbolya/yolact/blob/master/LICENSE) respectively.

 ## Dependencies
-This software is tested on Ubuntu 16.04 with ROS Kinetic & Ubuntu 18.04 with Melodic & Ubuntu 20.04 with ROS Noetic.
+This software is tested on Ubuntu 18.04 with Melodic & Ubuntu 20.04 with ROS Noetic.

 - For MSCKF_VIO
     Dependencies are standard including `Eigen`, `OpenCV`, and `Boost`.
 One special requirement is `suitesparse`, which can be installed through,